 \subsubsection{Celestial Leaf Amplitudes for Yang-Mills Theory}

 \begin{notation*} In what follows, we denote points on the celestial sphere by $x_{i},\bar{x}_{i}\in\mathbf{CP}^{1}$, referred to as \emph{celestial coordinates}.
 Let $\nu^{A}\coloneqq\left(x,1\right)^{T}$ and $\bar{\nu}^{\dot{A}}\coloneqq\left(\bar{x},1\right)^{T}$ be a pair of two-component spinors parametrised by the celestial coordinates $x,\bar{x}$.
 The \emph{standard null vector }is then defined by $q^{\mu}\left(x,\bar{x}\right)\coloneqq(\sigma^{\mu})_{A\dot{B}}\nu^{A}\bar{\nu}^{\dot{B}}$.
-For each family of two-component spinors $\mu_{i}^{A}\coloneqq\sqrt[]{\omega_{i}}\left(x_{i},1\right)^{T}$ and $\bar{\mu}_{i}^{\dot{A}}\coloneqq\sqrt[]{\omega_{i}}\left(\bar{x}_{i},1\right)^{T}$, indexed by $i=1,...,n$, and describing the momenta of a sequence of gluons with frequencies $\omega_{1},...,\omega_{n}$, the associated four-momenta are given by $p_{i}^{\mu}=(\sigma^{\mu})_{A\dot{B}}\mu_{i}^{A}\bar{\mu}_{i}^{\dot{B}}=\omega_{i}q^{\mu}\left(x_{i},\bar{x}_{i}\right)$.
-The spinor-helicity brackets are then defined as $\left\langle ij\right\rangle \coloneqq\varepsilon_{AB}\mu_{i}^{A}\mu_{j}^{B}$ and $\left[ij\right]\coloneqq\varepsilon_{\dot{A}\dot{B}}\bar{\mu}_{i}^{\dot{A}}\bar{\mu}_{i}^{\dot{B}}$, such that, in our conventions, $2p_{i}\cdot p_{j}=\left\langle ij\right\rangle \left[ij\right]$, which follows from $\text{tr}\left(\sigma^{\mu}\bar{\sigma}^{\nu}\right)=2\eta^{\mu\nu}$. \end{notation*} The starting point of our analysis is the Parke-Taylor formula (cf. \citet{parke1986amplitude}; for a contemporary pedagogical review, see \citet{elvang2013scattering,badger2024scattering}) for the tree-level scattering amplitude $\mathcal{A}_{n}$ of MHV gluons $1^{+}$, $2^{+}$, $3^{-}$, ..., $n^{-}$, which is expressed in spinor-helicity variables as follows:
+For each family of two-component spinors $\mu^{A}_{i}\coloneqq\sqrt{\omega_{i}}\left(x_{i},1\right)^{T}$ and $\bar{\mu}^{\dot{A}}_{i}\coloneqq\sqrt{\omega_{i}}\left(\bar{x}_{i},1\right)^{T}$, indexed by $i=1,...,n$, and describing the momenta of a sequence of gluons with frequencies $\omega_{1},...,\omega_{n}$, the associated four-momenta are given by $p^{\mu}_{i}=(\sigma^{\mu})_{A\dot{B}}\mu^{A}_{i}\bar{\mu}^{\dot{B}}_{i}=\omega_{i}q^{\mu}\left(x_{i},\bar{x}_{i}\right)$.
+The spinor-helicity brackets are then defined as $\left\langle ij\right\rangle \coloneqq\varepsilon_{AB}\mu^{A}_{i}\mu^{B}_{j}$ and $\left[ij\right]\coloneqq\varepsilon_{\dot{A}\dot{B}}\bar{\mu}^{\dot{A}}_{i}\bar{\mu}^{\dot{B}}_{i}$, such that, in our conventions, $2p_{i}\cdot p_{j}=\left\langle ij\right\rangle \left[ij\right]$, which follows from $\text{tr}\left(\sigma^{\mu}\bar{\sigma}^{\nu}\right)=2\eta^{\mu\nu}$. \end{notation*} The starting point of our analysis is the Parke-Taylor formula (cf. \citet{parke1986amplitude}; for a contemporary pedagogical review, see \citet{elvang2013scattering,badger2024scattering}) for the tree-level scattering amplitude $\mathcal{A}_{n}$ of MHV gluons $1^{-}$, $2^{-}$, $3^{+}$, ..., $n^{+}$, which is expressed in spinor-helicity variables as follows:

-where $p_{i}^{\mu}$ denotes the four-momentum of the $i^{\text{th}}$ gluon.
+where $p^{\mu}_{i}$ denotes the four-momentum of the $i^{\text{th}}$ gluon and $g_{\text{YM}}$ is the Yang-Mills coupling constant.
 Utilising the celestial holography dictionary, as elaborated upon in detail by \citet{pasterski2021lectures,raclariu2021lectures,strominger2018lectures,puhmcelestial}, the spinor-helicity variables are connected to the frequencies $\omega_{i}$ and the complex parametrisation $x_{i},\bar{x}_{i}\in\mathbf{CP}^{1}$ of the celestial sphere through the relation:

 Therefore, recalling the integral representation of the $4d$ Dirac delta function, $\delta^{\left(4\right)}\left(p\right)=1/\left(2\pi\right)^{4}\int d^{4}Ye^{ip\cdot Y}$, and substituting the frequencies $\omega_{i}$ and celestial coordinates $x_{i},\bar{x}_{i}$ into Eq. (\ref{eq:Parke-Taylor}), we arrive at the expression: